aanno/reactive-programming-with-rxjs/README.md

    * `<path_to>/jspm/testscheduler.html`
 1. Have fun!

+### TODOs

+1. This is a very simple jspm solution without an server.
+It would be better to use a full blown solution like https://github.com/piotrwitek/react-redux-typescript-starter-kit

 # Reactive Programming with RxJS
 ##### Untangle Your Asynchronous JavaScript Code
 ###### by Sergi Mansilla